-- Identify a source port for the SPAN session. - Disable the SPAN session, and remove the designation of destination port for - Use the shutdown and no shutdown interface configuration commands on the designated destination port.
+- Identify a source port for the SPAN session. - Disable the SPAN session, and remove the designation of destination port for the port. - Use the shutdown and no shutdown interface configuration commands on the designated destination port.

-Note that the switch default native vlan is VLAN 2. not VLAN 1. on the switch external 10/100/1000 ports (ports 17 to 20).
+The switch default native VLAN is VLAN 2 on the switch external 10/100/1000 ports (ports 17 to 20).
 The native VLAN of a trunk interface can be removed from the allowed VLAN list.
 This can affect IP connectivity to the switch management VLAN.

-The workaround is to add the native VLAN back to the allowed VLAN list on the trunk interface.
+The workaround is to keep the native VLAN on the allowed VLAN list on the trunk interface.

-If the switch is running IEEE 802.1w Rapid STP (RSTP) mode and a directly connected switch is running IEEE 802.1D Per-VLAN spanning-tree plus (PVST+). the switch runs PVST+ as expected.
+If the switch is running IEEE 802.1w Rapid STP (RSTP) mode and a directly connected switch is running IEEE 802.1D Per-VLAN spanning-tree plus (PVST+), the switch runs PVST+ properly.
 However, if the connected switch changes its configuration to RSTP, the switch continues to send 802.1D BPDUs, instead of sending 802.1w BPDUs.